British Values Statement

 In Year 2, there is a strong focus on the work of Florence Nightingale and how she assisted British soldiers in Scutari so they could convalesce after being injured.
 Florence Nightingale is seen as a 'martyr' by many children in the year group as they find her work and approach to making changes to hospitals both fascinating and inspiring.

-As a whole school, we have celebrated the Olympics, with Olympic themed sports days, competitions to design sports kits and opportunities to learn about the history of Olympians in this country.
+As a whole school, we have celebrated the Olympics and Commonwealth Games, with themed sports days, competitions to design sports kits and opportunities to learn about the history of Olympians in this country.

-More recently, we celebrated the wedding of the Duke and Duchess of Cambridge and the birth of Prince George with special assemblies and themed lessons.
+We have celebrated the wedding of the Duke and Duchess of Cambridge and the birth of their children with special assemblies and themed lessons.
 The Golden Jubilee was a huge event for the school, with parents invited to a 'street party' event held in the playgrounds.
 Traditional children's party food of jelly and ice-cream, jam sandwiches and cloudy lemonade were served to all.

 The Department for Education states that there is a need: